MrBenGriffin/hex9/enumeration.md

 # `H9` An hierarchic hexagonal grid

-These notes are not fully complete, as they do not include the octahedral system.
-However, I will be finishing these notes soon.

-This is a solution to the challenge of generating a hierarchic hexagonal grid.
-While there have been many approaches to this challenge over the last few decades, this solution (`H9`) may have significant benefits over others that are more well known.
+These notes are founded on the initial planar system, which has now been re-factored to a more intuitive and less fragile global system, but they may serve as good backgrounding.

 # Why hierarchic hexagonal grids?

 The motive for doing this is covered across many papers and even standards but, in two sentences,

-* The hexagonal tiling is unique amongst regular tilings in that all neighbours are edge on.
+* Hexagonal tiling is unique amongst regular tilings in that all neighbours are edge on.
-* The hexagonal tiling is identical to the best fit circle packing.
+* Hexagonal tiling is identical to the best fit circle packing.

 The underlying insight in *this (`H9`)* solution is that, while hexagons cannot tile hexagons, a half-hexagon can be